Former North standout Gunner Murphy gets new start at Glenville State

-FAIRMONT — Transfers from one school to another in collegiate sports are not rare, especially not in recent years with the advent of the NCAA's transfer portal.
+FAIRMONT — Transfers from one school to another in collegiate sports are not rare, especially not in recent years with the dominance of the NCAA's transfer portal.

 But transferring from one sport to another takes on a set of special circumstances.